17th Training Wing: Reactivation of the 17th Bombardment Wing

 The 17th BW was taken off alert at Wright-Patterson AFB, OH, on 30 June 1975 and phased down, transferring aircraft by 7 July as part of SAC's leaving the base.
 It was reassigned without personnel or equipment to Beale AFB, California, on 30 September 1975 and absorbed resources of the 456th Bombardment Wing, including B-52G and KC-135Q aircraft.
 At Beale, the 17th continued global strategic bombardment alert to 30 June 1976 and used tanker aircraft primarily to refuel SR-71s of the 9th Strategic Reconnaissance Wing.
 The wing was inactivated on 30 September 1976 and replaced by the 100th Air Refueling Wing as part of a realignment of SAC assets.

 The wing was reactivated at RAF Alconbury, in the United Kingdom as the 17th Reconnaissance Wing on 1 October 1982.
-The operational squadron of the 17th RW was the 95th Reconnaissance Squadron.
+The operational squadron of the 17th Wing was the 95th Reconnaissance Squadron.
 The wing flew tactical and strategic surveillance missions in Western Europe using the TR-1 (U-2R).
 It received the P. T. Cullen Trophy for providing "the greatest contribution to the intelligence gathering efforts of SAC" in 1989 and 1990.
 During 1990–91, many of the wing's assets and personnel supported Gulf War operations by ferrying aircraft and equipment to Taif, Saudi Arabia.

 The wing inactivated on 30 June 1991, but its subordinate 95th Reconnaissance Squadron, remained at Alconbury as a non-flying organization until 15 September 1993.
 The U-2Rs were consolidated at Beale Air Force Base, California with the 9th Wing.

 When the wing was reactivated in July 1993, it initially comprised the 17th Training Group, 17th Medical Group, and 17th Mission Support Group.
 The 17th Training Group was activated as the 3480 Technical Training Wing on 1 July 1978; redesignated as the 3480 Technical Training Wing (USAF Cryptological Training Center) on 3 January 1984; the 3480 Technical Training Wing on 1 March 1985; the 3480 Technical Training Group on 1 February 1992; the 391 Technical Training Group on 15 September 1992; the 17 Technical Training Group on 1 Jul 1993; and the 17 Training Group on 1 April 1994.
 The 17th Medical and Mission Support Groups had previously served with the Wing in the 1950s.
 There are 17 TRW units at the Defense Language Institute, Corry Station, and Fort Huachuca, AZ which also do intelligence training.
 The wing is also responsible for writing the CDCs for the AFSCs which it trains.